zuozhenggh/learning-library/developer-library/skillset-tracker/6-nodejs-api/6-nodejs-api.md

 SODA for NodeJS is part of the Oracle NodeJS driver, **node-oracledb**, and doesn't need any additional installation.

-Estimated Lab Time: 1 hour
+Estimated Lab Time: 50 minutes

 ### Objectives

 * Provision a Linux Instance in OCI and install the needed packages.
 * Build a basic NodeJS application that will make calls to the database.
-* Run & test the application.
+* Run and test the application.

 ### What Do You Need?
 * An IDE, such as **Visual Studio Code**.